AdaCore/gnatcoverage/qualification/qm/plans/Tool_Qualification_Plan/Qualification_Data_Overview/content.rst

     The *Document Purpose and Organization* section of the TORs document includes a high level description of our overall testing strategy.
-The *Overview of the test procedures organization* appendix explains how expectations on coverage results for each test are stated and used to to produce a verification report out of a testsuite run.
+The *Overview of the test procedures organization* appendix explains how expectations on coverage results for each test are stated and used to produce a verification report out of a testsuite run.

     The test sources aren't included in this version of the document.
 They are